ciphermenial/ciphermenial.github.io/_posts/2022-07-19-my-haproxy-config.md

 This is an explanation of my [HAProxy](https://www.haproxy.org) config, mostly as a reminder for myself.
 This has evolved over time.
 Most recently I have added a redirection for external or internal traffic to backends.
 The reason for this was due to adding a [Jellyfin](https://jellyfin.org) server and I didn't want that running over [Cloudflare](https://www.cloudflare.com) if the connection was coming from the internal network.

+Update: I have now added CrowdSec into the mix and increased security by using [CF-Connecting-IP](https://developers.cloudflare.com/fundamentals/get-started/reference/http-request-headers/#cf-connecting-ip) instead of X-Forwarded-For header for capturing client IPs.
+See [this article from Mozilla](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/X-Forwarded-For) on why X-Forwarded-For header is insecure.

 Here is a copy of my HAProxy config in full:

 ```bash